 In the workplace, immediate help can usually be found by contacting your local shop steward (employee representative).
-In occupational health and safety issues it is also possible to contact the health and safety representative.
+For occupational health and safety issues, it is also possible to contact the health and safety representative.

-If the matter is about the operations of the Teachers’ Unemployment Fund, the effect of part-time entrepreneurship on unemployment security or the accumulation of the amount of earnings-related unemployment benefit, we recommend contacting the Teachers’ Unemployment Fund’s customer service directly.
+If the matter concerns the operations of the Teachers’ Unemployment Fund, the effect of part-time entrepreneurship on unemployment security or the accumulation of the amount of earnings-related unemployment benefit, we recommend contacting the Teachers’ Unemployment Fund’s customer service directly.

 Legal expenses insurance covers the necessary and reasonable legal expenses arising from the use of the insured’s lawyer, which have been incurred in disputes arising from employment, service or commission contracts in accordance with the terms and conditions.
 Grant-funded researchers are insured in matters concerning research work.

 The use of legal expenses insurance is conditional on the union’s approval to use the insurance.
 Please contact the Union before using the insurance.
 The Union provides more detailed information on the content of legal expenses insurance and assists in finding the right kind of legal adviser.

 Liability insurance covers personal injury and property damage caused by a member in the course of their work, for which the insured is liable under the applicable law.

 As of 1 January 2022, FUURT is offering its members a new legal protection benefit that aims to improve the amount and availability of legal protection.
 The new benefit replaces the earlier legal expenses insurance.

 The terms and conditions of the legal protection benefit will improve with each year of membership.
 The amount of the benefit provided by FUURT increases in relation to each year of continuous membership up to as much as 30,000 euro with a decreasing rate of deductible, as shown in the attached table.
 The Union office can provide you with more detailed information about the terms of the benefit.